lumpi2k/tplink-energy-monitor/README.md

 ```sh
 $ npm run dev
 ```
+By default, the app lives on port 3000 of your machine, so you you should be able to reach it via http://localhost:3000

 # Logging
 By default this app will log the current power usage of each plug every minute, and store 24 hours worth of entries (removing the older entries as new ones are added) to files in the ``logs`` directory.
 This log interval, max retention limit and log directory are configurable in the `logger-config.json` file in the root project directory.